pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 [//]: # (Status: Draft)
-# Options available for setting up development environments on Bridges-2
+## Setting up a development environment

 There are multiple ways to set up  development environments on Bridges-2.